Deltares/PointCloudRasterizers.jl/README.md

 cellsizes = (1.,1.) #can also use [1.,1.]
 raster_index = index(pointcloud, cellsizes)

-#get some information about the index
+##get some information about the index:

 #the dataset the index was calculated from
 raster_index.ds